Ÿnsect: how the world leader in insects ended up in bankruptcy

 Ÿnsect has benefited from considerable public support.
 Given the theoretical advantages of insects, this choice made sense with the data available at the time.
 Investing involves a degree of uncertainty, and several assumptions have unfortunately proven more difficult to realize than expected.

-However, the current difficulties necessitate a reevaluation of public and private investments in this sector.
-Several signals converge towards one observation: insect farming is struggling to deliver on its promises, both environmentally and economically.
+However, current difficulties call for a reassessment of public and private investment in this sector.
+Several signs point to one conclusion: insect farming is struggling to deliver on its promises, both environmentally and economically.

 📬 To follow our analyses on the economic and ecological issues of insect farming, subscribe to our newsletter.